Text2Go/ai-humanizer-mcp-server/readme.md

-# AI Humanize MCP Server
+# AI Humanizer MCP Server
 ---
 A powerful Model Context Protocol (MCP) server that helps refine AI-generated content to sound more natural and human-like.
 Built with advanced AI detection and text enhancement capabilities.